 Students who are withdrawing or have withdrawn from the university must complete an Exit Counseling session.
-The student may complete Exit Counseling in the Office of Financial Aid and Scholarships or online at the Student Aid website.
+The student may complete Exit Counseling in the Office of Financial Aid and Scholarships or online at https://studentaid.gov/.

 State-Funded Grant Programs